matheusazzi/shop-vue/README.md

 # Shop-vue

-It's just a shopping cart experiment using VueJS.
+It's just a shopping cart experiment using Vue.js.

 - [See it live!](http://matheusazzi.com/shopping-cart/)